 - Individually compress the load files using gzip, lzop, bzip2, or Zstandard for large datasets

-- Avoid to use compression if you have small amount of data because the benefit of compression would be outweighed by the processing cost of decompression.
+- Avoid using compression, if small amount of data because the benefit of compression would be outweighed by the processing cost of decompression

 - If the priority is to reduce the time spent by COPY commands use LZO compression.
 In the other hand if the priority is to reduce the size of the files in S3 and the network bandwidth use BZ2 compression.

 - Load the data in sort key order to avoid needing to vacuum.

 - As long as each batch of new data follows the existing rows in the table, the data will be properly stored in sort order, and you will not need to run a vacuum.

 - Presorting rows is not needed in each load because COPY sorts each batch of incoming data as it loads.

 - Avoid using select *.
 Include only the columns you specifically need.